wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    A Negative Trust Anchor should be considered a transitional and temporary tactic which is not particularly scalable and should not be used in the long-term.
-Over time, however, the use of Negative Trust Anchors will become less necessary as DNSSEC-related domain administration becomes more resilient.
+Over time, however, the use of Negative Trust

-2. Definition of a Negative Trust Anchor

-   Trust Anchors are defined in [RFC5914].
-A trust anchor should be used by a validating caching resolver as a starting point for building the authentication chain for a signed DNS response.
-The